Seesaw neutrino dark matter by freeze-out: Conclusions

 The type I seesaw mechanism offers a very simple and attractive explanation for the origin and tiny size of the masses of active neutrinos and a possible solution to the problem of baryogenesis through the mechanism of leptogenesis.
 Similarly, the Froggatt-Nielsen mechanism solves the problem of flavour hierarchy in a very appealing manner.

-In this work we have shown that, combining both aforementioned mechanisms, it is possible to formulate minimal models where the problem of the dark matter of the Universe can be addressed.
-The particle content of the theory is only extended by the three right-handed neutrinos of the seesaw mechanism, one of which is the Dark Matter particle, and the Froggatt-Nielsen flavon.
-When the flavon gets its vev, the Majorana mass and Yukawa coupling of the sterile neutrinos are suppressed by their Froggatt-Nielsen charges.
+In this work we have shown that, combining both aforementioned mechanisms, it is possible to formulate slightly extended models where the problem of the dark matter of the Universe can be addressed.
+The particle content of the effective theory is extended by the three right-handed neutrinos of the seesaw mechanism, one of which is the Dark Matter particle, the Froggatt-Nielsen flavon, and the new scalar $\Sigma$.
+When the $\Sigma$ field gets its vev, the Majorana mass and Yukawa coupling of the sterile neutrinos are suppressed by their Froggatt-Nielsen charges.
 This inevitably induces the freeze-out of the dark matter sterile neutrino.
 Thanks to the strongly suppressed Yukawa coupling after the phase transition, the cosmic-scale-longevity of the dark matter neutrinos is guaranteed.

-This result is not only valid for the specific case of a seesaw-Froggatt-Nielsen model, such as the one studied in this work.
+This result is not only valid for the specific case of an extended seesaw-Froggatt-Nielsen model, such as the one studied in this work.
 In principle it is actually valid much more generally, for any model where a BSM particle couples strongly to SM bath in the early Universe, and whose coupling is later suppressed, by whatever mechanism, such that the BSM particle becomes effectively decoupled.
 Such frameworks also could explain negative results of direct detection experiments.

 The concrete framework discussed here allows to make sterile neutrinos dark matter particles generated by freeze-out from thermal equilibrium, and works over a wide range of masses.
 Moreover, additional right-handed neutrinos, with FN charges different than the DM neutrino, could be responsible for generating the active neutrino masses and also be involved in leptogenesis.
 These possibilities are very much worth further research. \\